chohongm/TaxiAllocatorApp/README.md

     - insertRider: Inserts a new rider into rider table.
     - insertDriver: Inserts a new driver into driver table.

-  - When a rider creates a ride request: createRideRequest
+  - When a rider creates a ride request:
     - insertRideRequest: Inserts a new ride request into ride request table.
       (*Note: A new ride request is a request created by a rider which has yet been accepted by a driver.)
     - updateRider: Updates a rider by associating a requestId.

-  - When a driver accepts a ride request: acceptRideRequest
+  - When a driver accepts a ride request:
     - updateDriver: Updates a driver by associating a requestId.
     - updateRideRequest: Updates a ride request by associating a driver and an accepted timestamp.

   - When the app displays a list of all existing ride requests to a user:
-    - getAllRideRequests (This should be moved up to be public): Gets the list of all ride requests sorted by request timestamp in descending order.
+    - getAllRideRequests (This should be moved up to data ops layer): Gets the list of all ride requests sorted by request timestamp in descending order.

   - When above APIs need to read data:
     - getUser: Gets a user by userId.